Smiril/owncloud-disclaimer/README.md

 - Modify the disclaimer.pdf with you own file.
 - Navigate to the 'Apps' page in Admin.
 - Click on 'disclaimer' in the application list.
 Then click the 'Enable' button.

+- Note: if NOT Installed OwnCloud in root dir like /srv/www/htdocs/ must add the folder "/owncloud" to all lines contains "/apps/disclaimer/*/" in script!

+        like: "/owncloud/apps/disclaimer/*/*.*"